 Absorbent Mind – this is a crucial period (0 to age 6) in one’s life that makes learning easier and thus Montessori education takes this period to develop and shape a person through proper learning.

 Children’s House – learning through playing is one of the most important principles in Montessori education.
 The Children’s House is usually the classroom for children ages two and a half or 3 to 6 years.

-Control of error – the classroom prepares the child to understand that it is okay to be wrong and that mistakes are not bad, so long as errors are identified and corrected.
+Control of error – the classroom prepares the child to understand that it’s okay to be wrong and that mistakes are not bad, so long as errors are identified and corrected.
 By assisting students with their thought process, the children are given the opportunity to recognise their mistakes and learn how to arrive at the truth.

 Coordination – the coordination of the mind with the body is very important especially when growing motor skills.
-In Montessori education, the physical classroom is designed to coordinate every movement of the child and their environment.
+In Montessori Education, the physical classroom is designed to coordinate every movement of the child and their environment.

 Freedom within Limitation – the children have the freedom to decide the pace of their learning, including the scope and the length, provided that what they do will fulfil the fundamental requirements of learning and not affect students negatively.